East Syracuse resident was concerned with improving his strength when he visited his urologist

 About one in every nine men will be diagnosed with prostate cancer during his lifetime, and about one in every 49 men will die from the disease.
 About six of every 10 cases diagnosed occur in men 65 or older, and the disease is rare in men under 40.
 The average age at diagnosis is about 66.
 African-American men are at a higher risk for prostate cancer, according to the American Cancer Society.

 PSA (prostate-specific antigen) testing is a common method for physicians to monitor aging men for the disease.
 PSA is a protein made by cells in the prostate gland.
 It is found in semen, and smaller amounts are found in blood.
 In blood, PSA is measured in units called nanograms per milliliter (ng/mL), according to the American Cancer Society.
-Doctors may recommend further testing if the patient’s level is above 3.0, though some physicians prefer to establish the threshold at 4.0 ng/mL or higher.
+Doctors may recommend further prostate cancer testing if the patient’s level is above 3.0, though some physicians prefer to establish the threshold at 4.0 ng/mL or higher.

 Russo, a local real estate agent who previously worked as an information technology specialist for 30 years, had some decisions to make.